linusg/libjs-test262/README.md

   -c CONCURRENCY, --concurrency CONCURRENCY
-                        number of concurrent workers (defaults to number of CPU cores) --timeout TIMEOUT     timeout for each test run in seconds (defaults to 10) --json                print the test results as JSON -s, --silent          don't print any progress information -v, --verbose         print output of test runs
+                        number of concurrent workers (defaults to number of CPU cores) --timeout TIMEOUT     timeout for each test run in seconds (defaults to 10) --memory-limit MEMORY_LIMIT
+                        memory limit for each test run in megabytes (defaults to 512) --json                print the test results as JSON -s, --silent          don't print any progress information -v, --verbose         print output of test runs